ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 :align: center
 ```

-Any _particular_ pair of maps in this configuration is said to be an "instance" of this blueprint.
-By filling in the blueprint in different ways we create different instances, and every instance corresponds to some directed graph.
+Any _particular_ pair of maps in this configuration is said to be an "instance" of this schema.
+By filling in the schema in different ways we create different instances, and every instance corresponds to some directed graph.

 ```{image} assets/Ch4/DGraphInstance.gif